Rural Restaurant Healthy Options Program

-Some restaurant owners were not interested in joining the program, believing that they had no healthy options available or that their customers would not appreciate the program.
+Some restaurant owners were not interested in joining the program, believing that they had no healthy options available or that their customers would not like it.
 However, study results showed that customers appreciated the program even if they did not make healthy choices at that time.

 The program website includes window and table sign templates as well as a press release template.
 Options for where to purchase the table sign holders and laminated posters are listed as well.

 Due to the standardization of chain restaurants and federal law requirements for larger chains to post nutritional information, this program is catered toward and will get a warmer response from owner-operated, non-chain restaurants.

 For more information, please read Tips for Enrolling Participants in the Healthy Options Program.

 Wellness, health promotion, and disease prevention

 Date updated or reviewed